Mindanao Institute: History

 In 1953, the school suffered a serious crisis, which was solved through placing its administration under the Mindanao Eastern Conference, Composed of the churches in Surigao and Agusan provinces.
 Through the help of Rev. Taglucop, Dr. Sanders, and Bishop Rodriguez and Lay Representative Virgilio N. Atega Sr., the Executive Committee of the General Assembly of the United Church of Christ in the Philippines granted the school subsidies for the purchase of the lot of Mr. Udarbe, hiring a Bible Teacher, salaries and laboratory supplies and equipment.

-The members of the Board of Trustees serve without pay, instead they financially, materially and morally supported the school, and together with the donations from church members, the General Assembly of the United Church of Christ in the Philippines, our patrons, alumni, parents, teachers.
-Firms and friends, the costs of maintenance of high standard education is made possible.
-Mindanao Institute offers unlimited honor scholarships, and unlimited work and athletic scholarships.
-Approximately forty percent (40%) of the costs comes from donations and gifts and subsidies; the rest by the tuition fees.

-The secret beyond Mindanao Institute’s success: Grace of God.
-Today, our dear Alma Mater houses more and more student each school year, continuing its vow to produce High School Students who have shown excellence in various fields while keeping values and moral taught by the institute.

 Scholarships

-Mindanao Institute offers unlimited honor scholarships, and unlimited work and athletic scholarships.
+Mindanao Institute offers honor scholarships, and unlimited work and athletic scholarships.

 Finance

 Approximately 40% of the costs are met by donations, gifts and subsidies from church members, the General Assembly of the United Church of Christ in the Philippines, the school's patrons, alumni, parents, teachers and others.
 The remainder of the revenue comes from tuition fees.
 The members of the Board of Trustees serve without pay.